-Healthy breakfast choices are crucial to kickstart digestive systems for the day and keep them functioning properly.
+Healthy breakfast choices are crucial in kickstarting digestive systems for the day and keeping them functioning properly.
 These three popular choices are bad ideas as they contain too much sugar in forms often difficult to recognize.
 High fructose corn syrup is the worst offender.
-It is present in many packaged, convenient breakfast (and other snack) foods.
+It is present in many packaged, convenient breakfast (and most other snack) foods.

 - yogurt (see clarification below)